 Running, playing ball, rollerblading, skateboarding, riding any type of scooter or engaging in other traditionally "outdoor" activities or sporting activity while inside the building is considered a safety hazard and will be subject to disciplinary action.

 Safety and Security

 Safety and security are major concerns in any community.
-(See also Housing Handbook and Policies.)
-Be sure to take a look at these topic listings: "Appliances; Emergencies;
+(See also UNT Housing Handbook and various topics under the section entitled "Safety".)